x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/collaboration/public-folders/batch-migration-to-microsoft-365-groups.md

 .\UnlockAndRestorePublicFolderProperties.ps1 -BackupDir <path to backup directory> -ArePublicFoldersOnPremises $true -Credential (Get-Credential)
 ```

-Be aware that any items added to the Microsoft 365 or Office 365 group, or any edit operations performed in the groups, are not copied back to your public folders.
+Be aware that any items added to the Microsoft 365 group, or any edit operations performed in the groups, are not copied back to your public folders.
 Therefore there will be data loss, assuming new data was added while the public folder was a group.

 Note also that it's not possible to restore a subset of public folders, which means all of the public folders there were migrated should be restored.

-The corresponding groups in Microsoft 365 or Office 365 won't be deleted as part of the roll back process.
-You'll have to clean or delete those groups manually.
+The corresponding Microsoft 365 groups won't be deleted as part of the roll back process.
+You must clean or delete those groups manually.